Updated on 02/28/2024

 Catedral-Basílica Metropolitana Nuestra Señora del Rosario – Manizales

-Today’s Manizales Cathedral is the result of an international competition after three fires struck the city in 1922.
-The construction took a total of 11 years and was made with imported materials.
+Today’s Manizales Cathedral is the result of an international competition that was held after three fires struck the city in 1922.
+The construction lasted for 11 years and used imported materials.

-At a height of 115 meters from the foot of the temple, it is now the tallest cathedral in Colombia and can accommodate 5,000 people.
-The Metropolitan Cathedral was built in reinforced concrete, most of the elements are Gothic architecture, although it has some Byzantine and Roman details.
+As a result, at a height of 115 meters from the foot of the temple, it is now the tallest cathedral in Colombia and can accommodate 5,000 people.
+Builders used reinforced concrete to build the Metropolitan Cathedral, which has mostly Gothic architecture elements, but also some Byzantine and Roman details.

 One of the attractions of the church is the rose window, which is located above the main gate.
-These commemorate the Virgin of the Rosary and were made by Mario de Ayala in Cali.
-Another attraction is the cathedral’s huge stained glass windows, which depict works by French, Italian and Colombian artists.
+Mario de Ayala made these to commemorate the Virgin of the Rosary in Cali.
+The cathedral’s huge stained glass windows, which show works by French, Italian and Colombian artists, are another attraction.

 Two of the main stained glass windows in the cathedral are as follows: